Getting a Personal Loan with Cosigner vs Co-borrower: What to Know

-Depending on the type of loan you’re looking for (auto, mortgage, personal loan), you and your cosigner or co-borrowers’ obligations will be different.
+Depending on the type of loan you’re looking for (auto, mortgage, personal loan), getting a loan with a cosigner or co-borrower will involve different obligations.
 The distinction between what is a co-signer and what is a co-borrower varies with the type of loan.
 For example:

 Now, let’s assume you and your friend Mary decide to get a joint personal loan, and become co-borrowers, or 50/50 partners, on the loan.
 You’ll both sign the loan application, and both of you will be legally liable (responsible) for making payments on time and repaying the loan in full.
 And as a co-borrower on the joint personal loan, Mary also has rights to the money, just as you do.

 When it comes to personal loans, the terms “cosigner” and “co-borrower” are often (mistakenly) used interchangeably, which can be confusing.
 What’s important to keep in mind is that most joint personal loans (such as those through LendingClub) will require a co-borrower.
-In this case, two individuals apply jointly, both are obligated to repay the loan, and both have rights concerning the loan proceeds.
+In this case, two individualssubmit a joint application, both are obligated to repay the loan, and both have rights concerning the loan proceeds.

 In life, we all run into unexpected financial emergencies.
 It isn’t uncommon for car repairs, needed home improvements, and increasingly expensive veterinary bills to exceed what you can comfortably pay.
 In fact, a study by the Consumer Financial Protection Bureau found 40% of Americans can’t cover a $400 emergency expense from their savings alone.

-While a personal loan can help bridge the gap, lenders typically require that customers meet certain criteria before loan approval.
-If you don’t meet these key requirements (which can vary from lender to lender), having a co-borrower or cosigner who does (or who can help you meet them) can mean the difference between get approved and being denied:
+While a personal loan can help bridge the gap, lenders typically require that customers meet certain criteria before qualifying for a loan.
+If you don’t meet these key requirements (which can vary from lender to lender), having a co-borrower or cosigner who does (or who can help you meet them) can mean the difference between getting approved and being denied:

 On the FICO scale, a credit score of 700 or above is usually considered “good.”
-If your scores are in that range, you’re more likely to get approved.
+If your scores are in that range, you’re more likely to get approved and get a better interest rate.
 Anything less, and lenders may see you as “risky.”
 If your credit scores fall in the 600 range, you may still get approved, but it may be at a higher interest rate.
 Often many lenders consider scores below 600 as poor credit or bad credit.

 If you’re just starting out, you likely don't have bad credit, but you may not have much credit history built up at all.
 Without much credit history (also known as having a "thin file"), lenders are not able to predict how you’ll manage a loan or make loan payments.
-If you’re still in college or have just started your first job, for example, you may need to get a loan with a cosigner or co-borrower.
+If you’re still in college or have just started your first job, for example, you may need to get a loan with a co-applicant, that is with a cosigner or co-borrower.